ehmpathy/with-remote-state-caching/README.md

 // creates a shared context that all registered queries and mutations will be able to interact within const { withRemoteStateQueryCaching, withRemoteStateMutationRegistration } = createRemoteStateCachingContext({
-  cache: createCache({ namespace: 'recipies-api' }), // creates a localstorage cache, namespaced by this key, to use for all operations
+  cache: createCache({ namespace: 'recipes-api' }), // creates a localstorage cache, namespaced by this key, to use for all operations
 })
 ```